 2) Inventory is valued at cost.
-If the inventory is significantly higher than the normal level a price over that level will be negotiated?
+If the inventory is significantly higher than the normal level, will a price over that level will be negotiated?

-3) A decision needs to be made whether the cost of the inventory be determined by using the original invoice, a percent of retail price, or a professional inventory firm.
+3) A decision needs to be made whether the cost of the inventory is to be determined by using the original invoice, a percent of retail price, or a professional inventory firm.

 4) Not all inventory is created equal.
-Aged, broken or obsolete inventory, will be determined if it is sellable and the price negotiated appropriately.
-This main comes as discounting a portion of the inventory but can also be seller financing a portion of the buyer paying for it only when it sells.
+Aged, broken or obsolete inventory will be determined if it is sell-able and the price negotiated appropriately.
+This mainly comes as discounting a portion of the inventory but can also be the seller financing a portion and the buyer paying for it only when it sells.